-----------------------------------------------------------------------------------

 You need to set the five parameters appropriate for your environment:

-If you wish you can encrypt the database credentials in the KonaKart properties files by using the CreatePassword utility that is provided in the Enterprise Extensions.
+If you wish you can encrypt the database credentials in the KonaKart properties files by using the CreatePassword utility that is provided in the Business or Enterprise Editions.

 You can obtain usage information for the utility by issuing the "-?" parameter as follows: